 - 10:00 am - 5:00 pm

-- Guided tours only, starting at 10 am; 2 pm and 4 pm
+- Guided tours only, starting at 10 am and 2 pm

 The MiC Resources Centre is conveniently located within the CIC - Zero Carbon Park at Kowloon Bay and is within walking distance from the MTR station (Exit A).
 It is also easily accessible via an array of transportation options.